Latent Conditions: Dealing with a Latent Condition at Site

 What Are Latent Conditions?

 Latent Conditions are defined by their hidden, physical, and unforeseeable nature.
-These are not commercial or financial conditions—only physical site features qualify.
+These are not commercial or financial conditions, as only physical site features qualify.
 They are typically underground, structural, or geological, and may include:

 • Subsurface rock where soft soil was anticipated